-Battle over the replacement of Ruth Bader Ginsburg rages as tributes to late justice pour in
+Trump signals swift nomination to replace Ginsburg as tributes continue to pour in

 She served as an inspiration for a generation of feminists and was a legal pioneer for gender equality.
 In what appears to be her last public statement, Ginsburg said she was lucky to fight for women’s rights alongside generations of others well before society was willing to budge.

-“It was my great good fortunate to have the opportunity to participate in the long effort to place equal citizenship stature for women on the basic human rights agenda,” Ginsburg said in response to receiving the National Constitution Center’s Liberty Medal on Thursday.
+“It was my great good fortune to have the opportunity to participate in the long effort to place equal citizenship stature for women on the basic human rights agenda,” Ginsburg said in response to receiving the National Constitution Center’s Liberty Medal on Thursday.
 “In that regard, I was scarcely an innovator.”

 At the news of her death, we reached out to women who knew her as a colleague, a boss and a mentor.
 They shared their thoughts on her legacy, and personal stories of Ginsburg’s mentorship and friendship.

-Harris, a former California attorney general who now represents the state in the U.S. Senate, called Ginsburg a “titan,” “a relentless defender of justice,” and “a legal mind for the ages.”
+Harris, a former California attorney general who now represents the state in the U.S. Senate, also addressed Ginsburg’s wish that her successor not be considered until after the election.

-“Justice Ginsburg was known to pose the question, ‘What is the difference between a bookkeeper in the Garment District and a Supreme Court justice?’
-Her answer: ‘One generation.'
-She never forgot where she came from, or those who sacrificed to help her grow into the historic icon we all came to revere,” Harris’s statement said.

-And of Ginsburg’s statement asking that her replacement not be installed until after the election, Harris, a member of the Senate Judiciary Committee, wrote, “We will honor that wish.”
+“We will honor that wish,” Harris, a member of the Senate Judiciary Committee, wrote.

-It’s unclear how Democrats would stop Republicans from confirming a justice before Inauguration Day if GOP senators are united in their desire to do so.
+It is unclear how Democrats would stop Republicans from confirming a justice before Inauguration Day if GOP senators are united in their desire to do so.

 Harris does not currently have any public events scheduled for Saturday.